Reemurs/linked-blog-starter-md/Spiritual Strategies Warfare.md

 "Bind the power of the enemy to work in your life, home, community, and church fellowship.": What does this mean

 Loose ppl from bondage of sin
+#### Do it all in the Name of Jesus
+>'If you ask Me anything in My name, I will do it.
+(John 14:14)

+>'And Jesus came up and spoke to them, saying, “All authority in heaven and on earth has been given to Me.
+Go, therefore, and make disciples of all the nations, baptizing them in the name of the Father and the Son and the Holy Spirit, teaching them to follow all that I commanded you; and behold, I am with you always, to the end of the age.”'
+(Matthew 28:18-20)

+>'These signs will accompany those who have believed: in My name they will cast out demons, they will speak with new tongues; they will pick up serpents, and if they drink any deadly poison, it will not harm them; they will lay hands on the sick, and they will recover.”'
+(Mark 16:17-18)